lingeringsocket/shlurd/docs/conditionals.md

 OK.

-> When a balloon pops, the balloon's owner becomes tired.
+> When a balloon pops, its owner becomes tired.

 OK.
 ```